Background Link to heading

 At this point, the app is probably exposed on http port 9000.
 We don’t want that, instead let’s make sure it’s exposed over https.

-I am using cloudflare’s dns proxy to handle my traffic and their built in certificate management.
-So that means I don’t need lets-encrypt to issue me cerifificates within dokku, but I do need to install the cloudflare certificate on a per-app basis (even though it is a wildcard cert, I can’t figure out how to install a global cert in dokku):
+I am using Cloudflare’s DNS proxy to handle my traffic and their built in certificate management.
+So that means I don’t need Let’s Encrypt to issue me certificates within dokku, but I do need to install the cloudflare certificate on a per-app basis (even though it is a wildcard cert, I can’t figure out how to install a global cert in dokku):

 dokku certs:add mealie < cert-key.tar